JetBrains/mps-coderules/docs/content/about.md

 *CodeRules* is a new technology that brings logic programming in the form of constraints processing as a vehicle for implementing type inference.

-Type system in MPS is traditionally defined with help of type checking rules, in particular inference rules, which allow for making logical statements about types, such as “*is a*” or “*is a subtype of*”, enabling the internal engine to infer the specific type, deriving it from a collection of such statements, which are referred to as type equations and inequalities.
+Typesystem in MPS is traditionally defined with help of type checking rules, in particular inference rules, which allow for making logical statements about types, such as “*is a*” or “*is a subtype of*”, enabling the internal engine to infer the specific type, deriving it from a collection of such statements, which are referred to as type equations and inequalities.

 ![](img/intro-assignment-550.png)
 _(statement in `j.m.lang.typesystem` language)_

 Albeit brief and concise, this notation leaves many questions unanswered when it comes to how exactly the system of equations and inequalities is processed.
 In other words, type inference is — for the most part — left up to the internal engine to decide.

-This limits the options for the author of type system to control how exactly subtyping is defined, and what happens with type parameters when computing sub- or supertype.
+This limits the options for the author of typesystem to control how exactly subtyping is defined, and what happens with type parameters when computing sub- or supertype.
 Java, for instance, has several kinds of “conversions” with clearly defined rules controlling how types are transformed and what types are compatible in certain situations.
 All of this has to be emulated with “strong” and “weak” subtyping in MPS.

 Consider how type of a method call is calculated: details aside, in essence *when_concrete* has to be applied to types of each argument.
 Then we should either turn to inequalities and rely on the inference engine, or analyse the type structure and run closing computation when the *last* unknown type is finalised.